guardianproject/PixelKnot/README.md

    **Using Eclipse**

-    Create a new Eclipse workspace in the root directory (PixelKnot) of the repo.
+    Create a new Eclipse workspace in the root directory (PixelKnot) of the repository.

     For each of the following directories, "Import -> Android -> Existing Android Code Into Workspace":